fortran-lang/fortran-lang.org/learn/best_practices/allocatable_arrays.md

 end subroutine resize
 ```

-Finally, allocations do not initialize the array, the content of the uninitialized
+Finally, allocations do not initialize the array.
+The content of the uninitialized
 array is most likely just the bytes of whatever was previously at the respective address.
 The allocation supports initialization using the source attribute: